Abandonment Issues: 14 Clear Signs & Tips to Deal With Them

 1. Death of a loved one: Overcoming the death of somebody we love can be excruciating.
 In some cases, it can be linked to abandonment issues.
 The person develops a lifelong fear of letting somebody in thinking of their impending demise and subsequent pain, especially if the death is of a parent or if it was untimely.

-1. Emotional or sexual abuse by a former partner: If your ex-partner was abusive, that would leave some unfilled scars.
+1. Emotional or sexual abuse by a former partner: If you were in an emotionally abusive relationship, that would leave some unfilled scars.
 If one of your parents was abusive, that can lead to suppressed pain.
-Abusive relationships leave the victim incapable of trusting anyone and leads to significant trust issues.
+Abusive relationships leave the victim incapable of trusting anyone and lead to significant trust issues.
 They also add to low self-esteem in the victim.

 1. Physical and emotional abuse as a child: Physical abuse can scar a child and create a negative impression of the concept of family.
 The child can grow up thinking that corporal punishment might be a regular thing and can internalize the pain and anger.
-Emotional abuseiXSubjecting a person to psychological control and manipulation creates a negative impression on parents and family for the child and reinforces instability and low self-esteem.
+Emotionally abusive parents can further damage a child’s mental well-being, leading to instability, low self-esteem, and difficulty forming healthy relationships in the future.
+Emotional abuseiSubjecting a person to psychological control and manipulation creates a negative impression on parents and family for the child and reinforces instability and low self-esteem.

 Drew Paige opens up about her childhood and how she developed abandonment issues.
 She explains, “My father was physically in my life when I was growing up as a child.
 I was emotionally neglected; he did not connect with me on the level of feeling connected and cared for.
 He distanced himself when I was very young; I felt it.
 My father did not have the capacity.
 To realize that he was presenting emotionally neglectful behavior.